-

 DOUBTING

-If there are doubtable face down cards in the fire, you can choose to doubt one of them.
+If there are doubtable face down cards in the fire, you can choose to doubt one of them (max.
+1 doubt per turn).

 - Only the latest card of each player (except your own) can be doubted, and only if it's face down.
 The face down cards should always point towards their source, so it's clear which belongs to whom.